 New CE certification for helmets designed for ski touring

 To create the best balance of ventilation/protection and to promote the wearing of a helmet for ski touring, Petzl worked with a certification body to introduce the first CE certified ski touring helmet, using:

 - the requirements of the mountaineering helmet standard (EN 12492), to provide rockfall protection while ensuring maximum ventilation for comfortable wear during ascents

-- requirements for enhanced protection against lateral, front and rear impacts (as described in Petzl’s test protocol for the TOP AND SIDE label)
+- requirements for enhanced protection against lateral, front and rear impacts (as described in the PCSR-001 testing protocol)

 Learn more about Petzl’s helmets